Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Verify if all letters of the secret word are present in the guessed letters set:

-Think of checking if every blank on an answer sheet has been filled in with a correct answer.
+Think of a puzzle inspector checking the board for any remaining blank spaces.
-*Goal*: Return `True` if the player has completely solved the secret word, `False` otherwise.
+*Goal*: Iterate through the secret word to verify whether any character has not yet been guessed.

 <div class="step-card">
   <div class="step-header">